MI2DataLab/call-for-collaborators/README.md

 - great team to work with: https://mi2-warsaw.github.io/#members
 - competitive salary (in comparison to other research positions)
 - these are research projects, you can turn this project into a MSc thesis or an interesting publication
+- set your own timeline for this project, from 3 months up to 12 months.

 ### We expect